GO UP

 Brits and Americans Will Have to Pay €7 to travel to the EU

 The rules of travel to Europe have changed.
 Starting in 2024, some 1.4 billion people from over 60 visa-exempt countries are required to have travel authorisation to enter most European countries.
-ETIAS travel authorisation is an entry requirement for visa-exempt nationals travelling to any of these 30 European countries.
+The ETIAS travel authorization is an entry requirement for visa-exempt nationals travelling to any of the 30 European countries listed below.
 It is linked to a traveller’s passport.
 It is valid for up to three years or until the passport expires, whichever comes first.
 If you get a new passport, you need to get a new ETIAS travel authorisation. travel to the eu

 SIM card e SIM shop

-The ETIAS Regulation was passed by the European Parliament on 5 July 2018.
+The European Parliament passed the ETIAS Regulation on 5 July 2018.
 The adoption was formally confirmed by the Council of the EU on 5 September and officially signed by the two co-legislators on 12 September.
 It entered into force on 9 October 2018.
 The ETIAS legal framework is still in the course of completion with the European Commission’s Implementing and Delegated Acts.
 ETIAS is due to become operational in 2024.

 Does the new EU visa waiver apply? travel to the eu